bramble-lang/bramble-lang/design/rfc/README.md

 edge cases or changes need to be made to the design the RFC is updated and kept as `-accepted`.
 Once all tasks are complete and merged the RFC suffix is changed from `-accepted` to `-final`.
+When an RFC is marked as accepted it is merged into the `dev` branch of the compiler.
+From the `dev` branch a new branch(es) is(are) created that corresponds to the implementation of the RFC.
+Changes to the RFC which are needed due to encountering unknowns will be made in this branch.
+Once the implementation is done, the RFC is renamed to `-final` and merged into `main`.
+Some RFCs may require more than one branch to be created in order for the work to be manageable, those branches should be created off of the original implementation branch that was created off of `dev` and merged back into that branch.
+When all work is done on the implementation, the RFC can be marked as `-final` and a PR against `dev` can be created for merging.

 ## RFC Requirements
 All RFCs related to the the Stet language must contain sections